oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/Kubernetes-labs.md

 ## End of this tutorial

-Congratulations, you have reached the end of the tutorial !
-You are now ready to start refactoring your own applications with the techniques you learned during this session !
+Congratulations, you have reached the end of the tutorial!
+You are now ready to start refactoring your own applications with the techniques you learned during this session!